ipfs/infra/solarnet/README.md

 Cjdns nodes peer automatically on local networks, but on WANs like the internet, peering requires credentials.
-You can peer with the Solarnet cjdns nodes by using one of the `cjdns_authorized_passwords` in `secrets.yml`.
+You can peer with the Solarnet cjdns nodes by generating peering credentials (`./peering.sh gateway solarnet`), and adding them to `cjdroute.conf.

-Note that peering with any other node in the Hyperboria network is sufficient, too.
+Note that peering with any other nodes in the Hyperboria network is sufficient, too.

 You can check the status of your peerings: